cruzgodar/wilson/README.md

 ### WebXR

-`WilsonGPU` applets that draw 3D scenes can be rendered in a VR headset using WebXR with minimal code changes: the shader just renders to each eye in a headset instead of a canvas, and so only difference is the camera position and orientation.
+`WilsonGL` applets that draw 3D scenes can be rendered in a VR headset using WebXR with minimal code changes: the shader just renders to each eye in a headset instead of a canvas, and so only difference is the camera position and orientation.
 To enable WebXR support, pass the `xrOptions` object in the options.
 Its only required field is a `renderFrame` function that renders the scene from a particular perspective:

 ```js
 const options = {